 Read through the entire protocol carefully to understand what you will need on the filming day and prepare accordingly.

-The two-digit numbers (e.g. 2.1., 2.2.) represent the “steps” of you protocol and will be read by a professional voiceover talent.
+The two-digit numbers (e.g. 2.1., 2.2.) represent the “steps” of your protocol and will be read by a professional voiceover talent.

 The three-digit numbers (e.g. 2.1.1., 2.2.2.) represent the “shots” that our videographer will capture at your lab.